peterhinch/micropython-font-to-py/DRIVERS.md

 The ``Writer`` class exposes the following class methods:

- 1. ``set_textpos`` Args: ``row``, ``col``.
+ 1. ``set_position`` Args: ``x``, ``y``.
 This determines where on screen any subsequent text is to be rendered.
 The initial value is (0, 0) - the top left corner.
-Arguments are in pixels with positive values representing down and right respectively.
+Arguments are in pixels with positive values representing right and down respectively.
 They reference the top left hand corner of the first character to be output.
  2. ``set_clip`` Args: boolean ``row_clip``, ``col_clip``.
 If these are
  ``True``, characters will be clipped if they extend beyond the boundaries of